availproject/docs/docs/Running Avail/avail-validator.md

 </aside>

-Navigate to the **Accounts** tab and click on the **Accounts** sub-tab as shown in figure below.
+Navigate to **Accounts** tab and click on the **Accounts** sub-tab as shown in figure below.

 <img src={useBaseUrl("img/avail/account.png")} width="100%" height="100%"/>

-On this **Accounts** page, click on the **Add account** button and follow the steps in the pop-up window to create your *Stash* and *Controller* accounts.
+On this **Accounts** page, click **Add account** button and follow steps in the pop-up window to create your *Stash* and *Controller* accounts.

-Please reachout to the Avail team with your *Stash* account address to seek the AVL tokens for validating.
+Then reachout to the Avail team with your *Stash* account address to seek the AVL tokens for validating.

-2. If you have built the `data-avail` binary from sources, you already have the *raw chain spec* to connect to the testnet in `avail/misc/genesis` folder file `avail-testnet-raw-chain-spec.json`, if not, reach out to Avail team.
-But if you are using the binary directly, then please reach out to Avail team to get the *raw chain spec* to connect to.
+2. If you built the `data-avail` binary from sources, you may have the *raw chain spec* to connect to the testnet in `avail/misc/genesis` folder file `avail-testnet-raw-chain-spec.json`.
+If it is not there or if you are using the binary directly, then please reach out to Avail team to get the *raw chain spec* to connect to.

-3. Please reach out to the Avail team to obtain the p2p address (similar to the one shown below) of a node to connect with.
+3. Obtain the p2p address (similar to the one shown below) of the boot node to connect to from the Avail team.

 ```bash
 **p2p address:** *ip4/32.xxx.yyy.21/tcp/30333/p2p/12D3KoxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxYwLNRAnW*
 ```

-Now, the *Manual Setup* comprises of follwoing three steps -
+The *Manual Setup* now comprises of follwoing steps -

 * ***1. Run `data-avail` binary to connect to the testnet***
-* ***2. Insert keys in the node’s key store for Controller account and Generate session key for the node***
+* ***2. Insert keys in the node’s key store for Controller account and generate session key for the node***
-* ***3. Stake AVLs and Associate session key to the Controller account to become new validator***
+* ***3. Stake AVLs and associate session key to the Controller account to become new validator***

 ### 1. Run `data-avail` binary to connect to the testnet

-If you built the `data-avail` binary from the sources, then navigate to your `avail` directory and run:
+If you built the `data-avail` binary from sources, then navigate to your `avail` directory and run:

 ```bash
 [ec2-user@ip-171-32-14-198 avail]$ *./target/release/data-avail --base-path /tmp/Testnet --chain misc/genesis/avail-testnet-raw-chain-spec.json --port 30333 --validator --bootnodes /ip4/32.xxx.yyy.21/tcp/30333/p2p/12D3KoxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxYwLNRAnW*
 ```

-- The `--validator` flag indicates that we intend to run this new node as a validator node
+- The `--validator` flag makes this new node run as a validator node
-- The `--base-path` flag identifies `/tmp/Testnet` is the directory where this new node will maintain its local store.
+- The `--base-path` flag specifies that, `/tmp/Testnet` is the directory where this new node will maintain its local store.
-- Apart from port 30333, we can specify other ports such as `ws-port` , which specifies the port you can use to connect to using the Avail block explorer, and `rpc-port`, which is the port where this new node will listen to `rpc-calls`.
+- Apart from 30333, one can specify other ports such as `ws-port` to connect to using the Avail block explorer and `rpc-port` where this new node will listen to `rpc-calls`.

-    > For security reasons we are not specifying those ports and they are not needed at this stage.
+    > For security reasons those ports are not specified at this stage.
 Please refer to `data-avail` `--help` documentation if you need to know more about those options and flags.
     >

 <aside>
-💡 **Running data-avail binary as service:** This is not the best way to use the `data-avail` binary in production.
-We recommend that you build the service around `data-avail` binary to use in your production environments.
+💡 **Running data-avail binary as service:** The command line execution shown above is not the best way to use the `data-avail` binary in production.
+We recommend that you build a service around `data-avail` binary to use in your production environments.
 </aside>

-Note that, the `--bootnodes` flag uses the p2p address of the bootnode that you received from Avail team.
+Note that, `--bootnodes` flag uses p2p address of the bootnode that you received from Avail team.
 After issuing this command, you should get output logs on your screen.

-If you are using the pre-built binaries, then issue the above command from the directory where you have your `data-avail` binary.
-Ensure that you change the path appropriately to point to your `raw chain spec` file and the `local store` directory.
+If using the pre-built binaries, then issue the above command from the directory where you have your `data-avail` binary.
+Alsp ensure that the path appropriately to point to your `raw chain spec` file and the `local store` directory.

 <aside>
 ⚠️ The output must show at least one peer, otherwise there is something wrong in the command execution, such as a typo, an incorrect parameter, etc.